Free Shipping Over $3,000!

 Person cleaning kitchen cabinet hardware.

-Don't forget about your hardware!
+Don't forget the finishing touch: sparkling cabinet hardware!
 You open and close your cabinets a lot, so these areas may be the dirtiest.
+Here's how to make your cabinet pulls and knobs shine.

-• Double-check that your chosen cleaning solution won't stain the hardware.
+• Check your cleaning solution to make sure it won't stain the hardware.

 • Use an old toothbrush to gently scrub the edges of door handles, knobs, and hinges.

-• When you're finished, dry off the hardware with a paper towel or microfiber cloth.
+• Dry off the hardware with a paper towel or microfiber cloth to prevent water spots.

-Tip: If your handles or knobs are especially dirty, remove them and give them a good soak in a mixture of warm water, vinegar, and a dash of dish soap.
+Tip: If your handles or knobs are especially dirty, remove them and give them a good soak in a mixture of warm water and a dash of dish soap.
 This will help release any glop you may have missed.

 6. Final Wipe-Down